oracle/node-oracledb/doc/api.md

 The [*node-oracledb*][1] add-on for Node.js powers high performance Oracle Database applications.

 This document shows how to use node-oracledb version 2.
-The API reference is in sections 2 - 7 and the user guide in subsequent sections.
+The API reference is in sections 2 - 11 and the user guide in subsequent sections.

 Documentation about node-oracledb version 1 is [here][94].
+Documentation about node-oracledb version 2 is [here][121].

 The node-oracledb API is a generic Oracle Database access layer.
 Almost all the functionality described here is common across all